Ph.D., UCLA, 2000

 I am interested in the cultures of medieval reading as they are preserved in manuscripts.
 In my first book, Reading in the Wilderness (Chicago 2007), I explore the format of a late-medieval miscellany to reveal surprising connections between the private reading of a meditative lyric and the public performance of civic drama.
 My current projects include a handbook of literary manuscript studies and a long-term study of the connections between late-medieval vernacular literature and the book of hours.

 - “In Things: The Rebus in Pre-Modern Devotion.”
-The Journal of Medieval and Early Modern Studies 45.1 (forthcoming Winter 2015).
+The Journal of Medieval and Early Modern Studies 45.1 (Winter 2015).

 - “Medieval Remediations.”
 Comparative Textual Media, ed.
 N. Katherine Hayles and Jessica Pressman, 201-20.
 Minneapolis: University of Minnesota Press, 2013.